What are Dimensional Sign Letters?

 Another question related to material depth is how far the letters stick off the wall.
 Meaning how far are the dimensional letters spaced off the wall on mounts, pegs, rods, or spacers.

 In most cases, we raise our signs off the wall on 1⁄2″ spacers.
-This gives the individually cut letters an added floating effect that makes them appear more 3 dimensional.
+Raising the individually cut letters gives them an added floating or hovering effect that makes them appear more 3 dimensional.

 Depending on your lighting, raising your sign on 1⁄2″ mounts will also cast a shadow.
 The shadow effect can be increased or decreased by adjusting your lighting.